FIDA Provider and Pharmacy Directories

 - Cardiologists care for patients with heart conditions.

 - Orthopedists care for patients with certain bone, joint, or muscle conditions.

 - You also have access to a Care Manager and Interdisciplinary Team (IDT) that you help choose.

 - A Care Manager works closely with you and your Interdisciplinary Team to develop a Person-Centered Service Plan that helps you manage your medical, behavioral health, long-term services and supports, and social and functional needs.

 - Your Interdisciplinary Team (IDT) helps to coordinate your care.
-This means that they make sure your providers know about care you get, medicines you take, tests and labs are done once and the results are shared with the appropriate providers.
+This means they make sure that your providers know about care you get and medicines you take, and that tests and labs are done once the results are shared with the appropriate providers.
 You and your IDT will develop your Person-Centered Service Plan, which will list all of your needs and services, set goals to address those needs, and determine ways to monitor those needs.
 Your IDT will be in contact with you as often as needed.
 Your IDT includes:

 - You and your designee(s)

 You may also choose to have any of the following people participate in any or all of your IDT meetings:

 - Your Primary Care Provider (PCP), including a physician, nurse practitioner, physician assistant, or specialist who has agreed to serve as your PCP, or a designee from your PCP’s practice who has clinical experience (such as a registered nurse, nurse practitioner, or physician assistant) and knowledge of your needs;